Vaibhavsahkk/Vaibhavsahkk/README.md

 ## About

-AI/ML Engineer focused on agentic systems, anomaly detection, and retrieval-augmented generation.
-I work across the full pipeline — from data preprocessing and model training to API deployment and production monitoring.
+AI/ML Engineer focused on agentic systems, anomaly detection, and retrieval augmented generation.
+I work across the full pipeline, from data preprocessing and model training to API deployment and production monitoring.
 Currently pursuing Masters in Computer Science.

 ---